The Untold Story of Britain’s Child Migrants

 In all the time of the migration, no one seemed to care about the children’s legal rights.
 Many were emotionally scarred, unable to form relationships throughout their lives.
 As one of the concluding statements notes, “Child migration was meant to be in the best interests of the child.
 But throughout its history, the children never came first.”
 And earlier: “What is so extraordinary about the child migration scheme is that at no time were any legal safeguards made governing the welfare of the many thousands of child migrants sent out by the voluntary societies.”

 Overall, I thought Bean and Melville did a remarkable job of remaining as even-handed as possible in their reporting, which is why I’m choosing to post on this book.
 They do make pronouncements and judgments, but often such conclusions come through in their word choice more than actually stating them.
 Considering the length of time the child migration scheme(s) was in effect, I thought they did an extraordinary job of organizing and presenting the material.
-The book is out of print, but copies can be found at book sellers online for not a lot of money (particularly the hardback version).
+The book is out of print, but copies can be found at book sellers online for not a lot of money (particularly the hardcover version).
 Very highly recommended.

 - New Lives for Old: The Story of Britain's Home Children by Janet Sacks and Robert Kershaw is another great overview of the entire Home Children programs.